metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 way and may be different if needed for what ever reason:

 1. License notice
+2. Script info comment (if it's script file)
-2. Comment based help
+3. Comment based help
-3. Initialization (ex. imports of modules and scripts)
+4. Initialization (ex. imports of modules and scripts)
-4. User input
+5. User input
-5. Script local variables (ex. default installation directories)
+6. Script local variables (ex. default installation directories)
-6. Removal of exiting rules / Unit test startup etc..
+7. Removal of exiting rules / Unit test startup etc..
-7. Rules / functions / code etc..
+8. Rules / functions / code etc..

 [Table of Contents](#table-of-contents)